One bowl gluten free vegan banana bread that is easy to make, soft, super moist, and delicious. Top 8 allergen free options.

 - 2 eggs of choice see note!

-- 1 tbsp milk powder, omit if vegan
+- 1 tablespoon milk powder, omit if vegan

 - 3 dashes cloves

-- 2 tbsp raw sugar for sprinkling on top
+- 2 tablespoon raw sugar for sprinkling on top

 - In your bowl, mash your bananas.
 It helps to add the melted butter to make the mashing go quicker.
 When no large lumps of banana remains, add your eggs, vanilla, and brown sugar.
 Mix well.

 - Now add your gluten free flour blend, baking powder, baking soda, milk powder (if using), salt, and spices.
 Using a spatula, stir until thuroughly combined and no lumps remain, about 1 minute.
 Transfer batter to prepared pan and sprinkle the remaining sugar on top before baking.